 Do not share the NRC exercise observations at this meeting, even if they are consistent with the licensee's preliminary critique.

-Stress at this meeting that for inspection purposes, the formal critique should focus on weaknesses associated with a all observed weaknesses are required to be entered into the corrective action system.
+Stress at this meeting that for inspection purposes, the formal critique should focus on weaknesses associated with a RSPS; all observed weaknesses are required to be entered into the corrective action system.
 The inspector should discuss any change in evaluation since the pre-critique discussion.
 The balance of the critique presentation is determined by the licensee's process.

 Observe the licensee’s critique and determine if the weaknesses observed by the inspection team were identified.

 Evaluate all inspector-identified weaknesses not captured by the licensee.
 Ensure each issue actually represents a potential critique problem and not an inspector’s misinterpretation of an exercise participants’ performance, or a participants’ performance of an activity not observed.
 Ensure a complete understanding of the logic underlying the licensee’s disposition before identifying any issue as a critique problem.
-If the inspector identifies that a well-founded evaluator-identified weakness is improperly dispositioned and not entered into the corrective action system, a critique problem exists, since the licensee is required to enter identified weakness into a corrective action system.
+If the inspector identifies that a well-founded evaluator-identified weakness is improperly dispositioned and not adequately entered into the corrective action system, a critique problem exists, since the licensee is required to enter identified weakness into a corrective action system.
 Discuss such problems with cognizant licensee staff and management once the formal critique has been completed.

 Document and assess licensee critique problems for significance.
 Failures of the licensee evaluation should be addressed during the NRC exit meeting.